The Pultrusion Report | Tencom

 In this article, we'll look at the unique properties, the wide range of applications, and the many advantages of pultruded fiberglass rods:

 The pultrusion process allows the rods to be formed into almost any shape and customized to meet the needs of different applications.
-Some common stock shapes include solid rods, tubes, bar stock, oval solids, channels, half rounds, and tees.
+Some common shapes include solid rods, tubes, bar stock, oval solids, channels, half rounds, and tees.

 The characteristics of pultruded fiberglass rods are determined by the composite matrices, which are achieved by varying the resin system and glass content properties.
 Conductor rods are produced by co-pultruding the fiberglass-reinforced resin with copper wires.